 The QoL domains and the items used to assess each of them are outlined below.
-The colour-coding used here is the same as that used in the downloadable versions of the PozQoL Scale.
+The colours used here is the same as those used in the downloadable versions of the PozQoL scale.

 Psychological domain — mood and outlook about one’s self, life, and future

 - I am enjoying life.

 - I feel good about myself as a person.

 - I feel in control of my life.